Aimeedeer/org-notes/content/hacking/walnuts.md

 ### 2020-11-16 {#2020-11-16}

--   Created a new block (Mine) from commandline, and saved it to walnutsdata.txt
+-   Created a new block (Mine) from commandline, and saved it to walnutsdata.json
 -   Learned: always thinking in type system

 Test the sample code from [serde.rs](https://serde.rs/)